Maximiliana Maria of Bavaria

 Princess Maximiliana Maria of Bavaria (4 July 1552 – 11 July 1614) was a Bavarian princess.

 Biography

+Early life

 Maximiliana was born on 4 July 1552 in Munich.
 She was the youngest daughter of Albert V, Duke of Bavaria and his wife Archduchess Anna of Austria, a daughter of Ferdinand I, Holy Roman Emperor.
 She was educated in music and trained under Hans Schachinger.
 As an appreciator of music, she became close with the family of Orlande de Lassus.

+Both of her parents being devout Catholics Maximiliana was also raised in this strict adherence to this faith and was towards the later part of her life described as being "withdrawn and pious like a nun".